Heterobasidion Root Disease (HRD)

 Both HRD and red pine pocket mortality can occur in the same stand and even within the same pocket.

 Once this disease is in a stand, it is very difficult to control.
 Prevention is the best approach.

-If you are planning a thinning or harvest, consider treating freshly cut stumps with fungicides.
-Stumps must be treated as soon as possible after cutting (no later than the end of each cutting day).
-Fungicides will help prevent new infections but will not stop the growth of the fungus if a stump is already infected.
+If you are planning a thinning, consider treating freshly cut stumps of susceptible tree species with fungicides.
+Stumps should be treated as soon as possible after cutting and no later than one day after cutting.

-- Currently there are two products registered and available in Wisconsin to prevent HRD.
-Cellu-Treat is a Borate-based chemical and RotstopC is a biological fungicide that contains spores of a naturally occurring wood decay fungus.
-Both products can be mixed in water and applied either manually using a backpack sprayer or mechanically with an attachment on a processor.
+Currently there are two pesticides to prevent HRD registered with the Dept. of Agriculture, Trade and Consumer Protection in Wisconsin.
+Cellu-Treat® (disodium octaborate tetrahydrate) is a Borate-based chemical and Rotstop®C is a biological fungicide that contains spores of the naturally occurring wood decay fungus, Phlebiopsis gigantea.
+Both products can be mixed in water and applied using a backpack sprayer or an attachment to a harvester.

 Management information is available in the HRD treatment guidelines.
 For recommendations when HRD is in a stand, view Appendix A.

 Please contact forest health staff for more information and consultation.